Adopt Or Volunteer With Freedom Frenchie Rescue!

 Foster pupdate:

 This girl is a ball of life.
 When she first came in, she was a bit aggressive and would be in the mix trying to check the house pets.
+She comes off like she is going to attack and charges but then she doesn't do anything.
+As soon as I am loud and tell them to knock it off she backs away.
+In my experience these rescues don't stop they keep going, now we are deterring her from starting.
 I have learned her demeanor pretty well and she does better with male dogs and submissive females.
 333 rule was applied to her, and it has been successful.
 OMG this little lady is a doll we cuddle snuggle and she loves playing with Drift they are buddies but he is a puppy and plays a lot, so she has no issue putting him in his place.
 She is mostly potty trained and has to be on a schedule.
 Tillies’ ears are much better, she is a yeasty girl so keeping them clean is a must.
 We do feed her in her crate but overtime in a house with less dogs Tillie will adapt and she is very teachable, listening and understanding the rules.

 Bath time?
 No problem.
 Lap cuddles?
 Yes, please.
 Trust?
 That will take time, but once you’ve earned it, Tillie will love you with her whole heart.